-- ‘Conceptualising the Right to Data Protection in an Era of Big Data’ (2017) 4 Big Data & Society (accepted for publication; forthcoming).
+- ‘Conceptualising the Right to Data Protection in an Era of Big Data’ (2017) 4 Big Data & Society 1-7.

-- ‘Analysis of Evidence in International Criminal Trials using Bayesian Belief Networks’ (2017) 16 Law, Probability and Risk (accepted for publication; forthcoming) (with Colin Aitken).
+- ‘Analysis of Evidence in International Criminal Trials using Bayesian Belief Networks’ (2017) 16 Law, Probability and Risk (with Colin Aitken), forthcoming.

-- 'The Impact of International Human Rights Law on International Criminal Procedure’, in Philipp Kastner (ed.), International Criminal Law in Context (Routledge, 2017) (accepted for publication; forthcoming).
+- 'The Impact of International Human Rights Law on International Criminal Procedure’, in Philipp Kastner (ed.), International Criminal Law in Context (London: Routledge, 2017), forthcoming.

-- 'Absent Witnesses and the Right to Confrontation’, forthcoming in Triestino Mariniello and Paolo Lobba (eds.), Judicial Dialogue on Human Rights: The Practice of International Criminal Tribunals (Leiden: Brill/Nijhoff, 2017) (forthcoming)
+- ‘Absent Witnesses and the Right to Confrontation’, in Triestino Mariniello and Paolo Lobba (eds.), Judicial Dialogue on Human Rights: The Practice of International Criminal Tribunals (Leiden: Brill/Nijhoff, 2017) 225-242.

 - ‘Introductory Note: Yong Vui Kong v.
 Public Prosecutor’ (2016) 55 International Legal Materials 307-338.

 - ‘Legitimacy’ in William A. Schabas and Shannonbrooke Murphy (eds), Research Handbook on International Courts and Tribunals (Cheltenham: Edward Elgar, 2017) 229-245 (with Wedad El Maalul).